Your plants can be on their way to you in less than two days with Grower Direct Express!

 Early Spring

 The flexible weeping branches grow up and out, dramatically arching up, then growing down to trail on the ground.
-In the fall, you will be delighted by how its light green - golden yellow leaves develop intense fall color, as well, turning yellow through the autumn.
+In the fall, you will be delighted by how its light greenish-golden-yellow leaves develop intense fall color, as well, transforming into golden yellow through the autumn.
 If you are lucky enough to live on the water, you have an excellent soil type for a Weeping Willow.
 They'll thrive when planted near a water source.
 The reflection of a willow tree in water is just as pretty as a picture.

 The strong and flexible willow tree can be a wonderful reminder to work with life conditions, rather than fighting them.
 People often plant Weeping Willows to commemorate loved ones who have passed.
 Their beauty - and ability to survive in challenging conditions - can be a real helpmate during the rough first years of grief.
 Weeping Willow trees are a symbol of hope and growth, and they bring butterflies to your landscape.